MarsX-2002/edtech-hack-university-copilot/README.md

 4. Any stack, any AI model, any framework

 **How to Participate**
-1. Fork this repo
+1. Fork this repository
 2. Create a folder: teams/your-team-name/
 3. Add your code + README inside the folder
-4. Submit your fork link via the organizer before the deadline
+4. Open a Pull Request to this repo
+5. PR title format: [Team Name] — AI Agent submission

-**What to Include in Your Folder**
+What to Include in Your Folder
 1. README.md — problem, solution, how to run
 2. Source code
 3. Demo link or video (optional but encouraged)

 **Judging Criteria**
-1. Criterion - Weight
+1. Criterion — Weight
-2. Problem relevance - 30%
+2. Problem relevance — 30%
-3. Technical execution - 30%
+3. Technical execution — 30%
-4. Demo quality - 20%
+4. Demo quality — 20%
-5. Innovation - 20%
+5. Innovation — 20%

 **Submission Deadline**
-24 hours | fork link to organizer via Telegram - @makhsudkhon
+24 hours - submit via Pull Request to this repo

-**Built at UzCombinator - Tashkent, Uzbekistan 🇺🇿**
+**Built at UzCombinator — Tashkent, Uzbekistan 🇺🇿**